websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/writing-a-form-storage-adapter.md

 ## Understand the Extension Point

 The example contains only one class: `R2F1DDMStorageAdapter`, a service implementing a `DDMStorageAdapter` to provide logic for storing Form Entries.
-The deployed example currently just wraps the the default JSON implementation: `DDMJSONStorageAdapter`.
+The deployed example currently just wraps the default JSON implementation: `DDMJSONStorageAdapter`.
 Later, you'll add file system storage to the code that's already here.

 ### Register the Adapter Class with the OSGi Container